 At Origin, we’re big fans of lube.
-It can be incredibly helpful to so many women and is not used enough!
-The use of lubricant has been associated with higher ratings of female sexual pleasure during masturbation and vaginal penetrative sex.
+It's a simple, inexpensive way to improve your sex life, and it isn't used enough!
+Research backs this up: The use of lubricant has been associated with higher ratings of female sexual pleasure during both masturbation and vaginal penetrative sex.

-There are so many different kinds and brands of lube, it can be hard to know which one to pick.
-Well, worry not, this post will tell you everything you need to know about lubricant for women, and all individuals with vaginal anatomy, and how to pick the right lube for you.
+There are so many different kinds and brands of lubricant out there — and recommendations from non-expert sources — it can be hard to know which one to pick.
+And choosing a high-quality lube is important as many contain harmful or irritating ingredients.
+Well, worry not.
+In this post, an expert pelvic floor physical therapist will tell you everything you need to know about lubricant for women and all individuals with vaginal anatomy.

 Why use lubricant during sex or masturbation?

 Even if you don’t have vaginal dryness, using lube can help things move a little smoother.
 Especially if you're having sex for the first time postpartum when your vagina is usually more sensitive, using a lubricant can improve comfort and decrease anxiety in the moment.
-Even if you've never needed it before, we think it's good to have one on hand!
-Maybe there wasn’t as much foreplay as you usually like, or maybe you are using lube to help you with vaginal dilators, wands, or weights.
-In any case, when lube is the question, yes (!) is almost certainly the answer.
+Even if you've never needed it before, we think it's good to have one on hand.
+Beyond sex, you can also use lube to help you with vaginal dilators, wands, or weights.
+In any case, when lube is the question, 'yes' is almost certainly the answer.

 A July 2022 research review by the World Health Organization found all of these benefits to using lube: